 To assist him in his duties, many tithingmen were given a long staff.
 One end was rounded or sharp and on the other a soft implement was attached, such as a feathery deer tail or rabbit’s foot.
 When the tithingman spotted an unruly child acting up, he would get a rap on the head with the hard end.
 Similarly, a man nodding off during the service might would get a pop on the head to wake him.

 Women who dozed off got a tickle with the other end of the pole and a harder poke if that failed to wake them.
-Women were more often able to get away with a little nap during church because the bonnets or hats they sometimes wore blocked the tithingman’s view of their faces.
+Women often got away with a little nap during church because the bonnets or hats they sometimes wore blocked the tithingman’s view of their faces.

 Alice Morse Earle, in her book The Sabbath in Puritan New England, tells how most ministers encouraged the tithingman to be vigilant, as they disliked seeing people sleeping in the pews.
-The tithingman was often busy, especially as the services dragged on.
+The tithingman often had plenty to do, especially as the services dragged on.
 Since many New Englanders spent most of their time working, some took the notion of a day of rest literally.

-The wisest course was to simply apologize when the tithingman corrected your behavior, because often they had the power to arrest someone or put them in the stocks if they were unruly.
+The wisest course was to simply apologize when the tithingman corrected your behavior.
+That's because they often had the power to arrest someone or put them in the stocks if they were unruly.

 But perhaps the most important duty of the tithingman was to see that people were paying their proper share in contributions to the church.